MicrosoftDocs/learn/learn-pr/advocates/create-nodejs-project-dependencies/includes/4-dependency.md

 A normal dependency meant to be used as part of your application, is installed using the `npm install <dependency name>`.
 The developer dependency is something that's not meant to be shipped to production.
 The way to install a developer dependency is by adding the flag `--save-dev`.

 There's also packages that you can install *globally*.
 These packages are not something that's usually not meant to be imported into your project.
-For that reason many global packages are CLI tools.
+For that reason, many global packages are CLI tools.
 Some of these packages allow themselves to be imported however like `http-server` for example.

 Installing something globally means that it's not installed in a project's `node_modules` directory but a machine-specific directory so it's available for all Node.js projects on that machine.
 The way to install such packages is by adding the flag `-g` to the `install command` so the command would look like so instead `npm install <dependency name> -g`.